santana-andre/acme-iac-migration/README.md

+🚀 ACME – Migration to IaC with Terraform Cloud

 📖 Overview

 This repository demonstrates how ACME Financial Services can migrate from manual cloud changes and ad-hoc scripts to a secure, auditable, and automated Infrastructure as Code (IaC) workflow using Terraform Cloud (TFC).